Digital ID card authentication

 Simple online identify authentication to ensure data security at RMIT

-RMIT provides some services to staff and students through third-party providers, e.g. email is provided through Google, Library Search is provided through ExLibris, and there are several cloud research initiatives such as NeCTAR.
+RMIT provides some services to staff and students through third-party providers, e.g. email is provided through Microsoft Outlook, Library Search is provided through ExLibris, and there are several cloud research initiatives such as NeCTAR.

 To protect your personal information and ensure that you can have a single RMIT login to access these services, RMIT runs an authentication server which enables these third-party service providers to let you log in using your RMIT credentials - without those third-party providers ever getting access to those credentials.